-You’d get to indulge in one of your true passions on a daily basis, finely tune your skills, learn more about humans and what makes them tick, create beautiful pieces of art and still manage to pay your bills at the same time.
+You’d get to indulge in one of your true passions on a daily basis, fine-tune your skills, learn more about humans and what makes them tick, create beautiful pieces of art, and still manage to pay your bills at the same time.

 It’s not going to be easy, of course.

-There are so many ‘earn money with photography guides’ online that can get you feeling inspired but don’t give you enough information to actually turn your dream into a reality.
+Many ‘earn money with photography guides’ online can get you feeling inspired but don’t provide enough information to actually turn your dream into a reality.

 That’s why we’ve put together this comprehensive guide.

-We’ll explain a massive 19 different ways that you can start making money with your photos, give you some tips on how to get started and what you need to bear in mind when choosing each option.
+We’ll explain as many as 19 different ways to start making money with your photos, give you some tips on how to get started, and what you need to bear in mind when choosing each option.

 - 1. Become a Wedding Photographer (or Find Another Niche)